 Abstract

 This paper describes a choice experiment (CE) administered to explore farmer preferences for conservation agreements to conserve rare breeds among a sample of 174 respondents in Transylvania (Romania).
-The study site was chosen due to the prevalence of small-scale and extensive farm systems that are likely to be threatened by a changing policy environment that is increasing the scale and intensity of production units.
-CE attributes included length of conservation contract (5 or 10 years); scheme structure (community or individual managed conservation breeding programme), and scheme support (application assistance or farm advisory support).
-A monetary attribute that reflects compensation for scheme participation allows the assessment of farmers’ willingness to accept (WTA).
-Results suggest 89% of respondents would be willing to farm with rare breeds; cattle and sheep being the most popular livestock option.
-40% of farmers were reportedly farming with endangered breeds, but only 8% were likely to qualify for funding support.
+The study site was chosen due to the prevalence of small-scale and extensive farm systems threatened by a changing policy environment that is increasing the scale and intensity of production units.
+Agreement attributes included length of conservation contract (5 or 10 years); scheme structure (community or individual managed conservation breeding programme), and scheme support (application assistance or farm advisory support).
+A monetary attribute that reflects compensation for scheme participation allows the assessment of farmers’ willingness to accept (WTA) for different contracts.
+Results suggest 89% of respondents would be willing to farm with rare breeds; cattle and sheep being the most popular livestock option; 40% of farmers were reportedly farming with endangered breeds.
+However,only 8% were likely to qualify for funding support.
 WTA estimates reveal minimum annual compensation values of €167year-1 and € 7year-1 respectively, for bovine and ovine farmers to consider enrolling in a contract.
-This compares favourably with Rural Development Programme (RDP) support offered to farmers keeping rare breeds of € 200 year-1 and € 10 year-1 for bovine and ovine farmers respectively.
+These values are comparable to Rural Development Programme (RDP) support offered to farmers keeping rare breeds of € 200 year-1 and € 10 year-1 for bovine and ovine farmers respectively.
 Participation estimates suggest rare breed conservation contracts are considered attractive by farmers.
-Analysis suggests meeting farmer preferences for non-monetary contractual factors may increase participation.
+Analysis suggests meeting farmer preferences for non-monetary contractual factors will increase participation.

 Introduction